-7.3.29 With regard to other UUW plans:

-• Currently, STT is not part of any other water company revised draft WRMP24 preferred plan, and therefore the NWT SRO scenario (i.e. three options) is fundamentally the same as the revised draft WRMP24, and so in combination effects cannot occur.

-- The NWT SRO as it might be delivered under 'WRSE higher demand' and 'WRSE no SESRO' scenarios is dependent on selection of STT in future planning cycles by other water companies and so these scenarios are a 'plan' or 'programme' that can be meaningfully assessed for in combination effects at this point. - The drought options identified in UUW's revised draft Drought Plan 202178 do not affect these European sites. - The interaction of the WRMP options with specific schemes derived from the emerging Drainage and Wastewater Management Plan (DWMP) can only be assessed at the project level due to the generic nature of the DWMP options.
+- 5.5.6 With regard to other UUW plans: - Currently, STT is not part of any other water company revised draft WRMP24 preferred plan, and therefore the NWT SRO scenario (i.e. one option) is fundamentally the same as the final WRMP24, and so in combination effects cannot occur. - The NWT SRO as it might be delivered under 'WRSE higher demand' and 'WRSE no SESRO' scenarios is dependent on selection of STT in future planning cycles by other water companies and so these scenarios are a 'plan' or 'programme' that can be meaningfully assessed for in combination effects at this point. - The drought options identified in UUW's Drought Plan 202164 do not affect these European sites. - The interaction of the WRMP options with specific schemes derived from the emerging Drainage and Wastewater Management Plan (DWMP) can only be assessed at the project level due to the generic nature of the DWMP options.